 Tool #1: Google Docs

-Google Docs is an online word processing tool, similar to Microsoft Word.
+Google Docs is an online word-processing tool, similar to Microsoft Word.
 It’s free with a Google account.
 You don’t have to install expensive software on your computer.
-While still enjoying the same menu, formatting, and toolbar options as would in MS Word or other word processing programs.
+While still enjoying the same menu, formatting, and toolbar options as in MS Word or other word-processing programs.

-I always start my blog posts in Google Docs, instead of typing directly into WordPress.
-It’s easier to create and edit a blog post draft in Google Docs, than in WordPress.
-Since the documents are stored in the “cloud”, not on my computer, I can edit them from my phone or another device.
+Instead of typing directly into WordPress, I always start my blog posts in Google Docs.
+Creating and editing a blog post draft in Google Docs is easier than in WordPress.
+Since the documents are stored in the “cloud,” not on my computer, I can edit them from my phone or another device.
 And any changes I make will save immediately!
 Read my article on Understanding Google Docs for more information about this tool.

 There are other advantages to using Google Docs.
-I’ve written on collaborating with team members using Google Docs before.
-Google Docs is great because it can be viewed by multiple people.
+I’ve written about collaborating with team members using Google Docs before.
+Google Docs is great because multiple people can view it.
 You can choose who to share the document with a Virtual Assistant, a friend or family member, or a colleague.
 That person can edit, leave comments, or make suggestions.
 Even if you’re a solopreneur and creating all the content by yourself, it helps to get feedback from another set of eyes before publishing.

 Tools #2: Grammarly

 Grammarly is a free online writing tool that helps improve your text and identify punctuation and grammatical errors.
-I use the Chrome Extension, but you can also type directly into the Grammarly App website.
-If you haven’t ever used extensions before, I explain what they are in my article What is a Browser Extension.
+I use Chrome Extension, but you can type directly into the Grammarly App website.
+If you haven’t ever used extensions before, I explain them in my article What is a Browser Extension?

-If you have the Grammarly extension, any misspellings, punctuation errors, duplicate words, etc will be underlined in red.
-This will help you not only with your blog posts, but the text you write on pages in your WordPress site also.
+If you have the Grammarly extension, any misspellings, punctuation errors, duplicate words, etc, will be underlined in red.
+This will help you with your blog posts and the text you write on pages on your WordPress site.